Biomimicry Thinking Immersion Workshop

 This workshop is designed to help creative problem solvers like you conceive, create, and implement innovation ideas inspired by nature’s genius.
 Discover how biomimicry can unlock a new way of thinking about your toughest challenges.
 No prior experience with biomimicry is required – all skill levels welcome.

-Fortune magazine recently named biomimicry a top trend to ride in 2017, writing that biomimicry is now “going mainstream.
+Fortune magazine named biomimicry a top trend to ride in 2017, writing that biomimicry is now “going mainstream.
 Forward-looking companies are releasing ingenious products that mirror innovations found in nature.”

 But, how exactly, can you incorporate biomimicry into your projects and design process?
 That’s where we come in.